SETINSTRANSLATION

 SETINSTRANSLATION header

-This field contains the command name for abbreviated ASCII or the message header for ASCII (see page 1) or Binary (see page 1).
+This field contains the command name for abbreviated ASCII or the message header for ASCII or Binary.

 -